-Nonetheless, after entirely scrapping the first version of his film and returning to the editorial drawing board (in Copenhagen, guided by the folks at Final Cut for Real, rendering the doc a Danish co-production), Ford is now the rightful recipient of the IDA Emerging Documentary Filmmaker Award.
+Nonetheless, after entirely scrapping the first version of his film and returning to the editorial drawing board (in Copenhagen, working with editors at Final Cut for Real, rendering the doc a Danish co-production), Ford is now the rightful recipient of the IDA Emerging Documentary Filmmaker Award.

 "I asked Joslyn Barnes, who had been an executive producer, to come on in the role of producer,” Ford explains, about how he brought his work to Denmark.
 "She is a prolific producer of an incredible body of films.
 And she worked often with Final Cut for Real in Copenhagen and with [Founder] Signe Sorensen.
 When I was talking with Jocelyn about restarting the edit from scratch, she said to me, 'There is something oddly Danish about your film, and if you are open to it I can approach Signe and see about what editors she knows.'
 That must have been the end of June.
 And by the beginning of August, Joslyn and I were meeting with Signe and Janus Billeskov Jansen in Copenhagen to discuss cutting the film and to watch footage and things like that.
 So that’s how we wound up a Danish co-production.
 It's because of Joslyn’s very deep and long lasting relationship with co-producers all over the world."
 Editor’s Note: Yance Ford emailed us with additional clarification of how the Danish co-production came to be: “We met with Janus Billeskov Jansen in Copenhagen over a period of three days of mutual interrogation and ultimately decided to work together.
 Signe joined us a co-producer and was able to cover the cost of this, with the assistance of the Danish Film Institute and broadcaster DR. I then moved to Denmark for nine months to work with Janus, with Joslyn joining me regularly off and on throughout that time for edit sessions together with Janus; our assistant editor, Walterri Vanhanen; and Signe”